sleepingkiwi/sleepingkiwi-eleventy/readme.md

 We are currently using a bit of inline JavaScript to detect support and serve the correct file.
 Additionally we use preload tags to preload the modern script (older script is not preloaded).
 This method is discussed in more length [on the next.js repo](https://github.com/zeit/next.js/issues/7563#issuecomment-509823285).

 If we decide not to use this inline JavaScript then *Option 3* from [Modern Script Loading](https://jasonformat.com/modern-script-loading/) would be a strong candidate for an alternative.
-[It's the method preact-cli use](https://github.com/preactjs/preact-cli/blob/master/packages/cli/lib/resources/body-end.ejs)
+[It's the method preact-cli use](https://github.com/preactjs/preact-cli/blob/master/packages/cli/lib/resources/body-end.ejs).

 ### Cutting the mustard or ignoring nomodule JavaScript

-There's an argument that if our no JavaScript version of the site is strong enough then we can serve no JavaScript at all to browsers that don't support a basic subset of features.
+There's an argument that if our no JavaScript version of the site is strong enough we could serve no JavaScript at all to browsers that don't support a basic subset of features.
 We could potentially *only* serve the modern JS and just let older browsers use the JavaAScript free version of the site or we could cut the mustard like the BBC did in the past by adding feature detection to our inline JavaScript that writes out the script tags.

 We can determine what features to detect or whether to serve the fall-back JavaScript on a per-project basis.